RobTillaart/FunctionGenerator/README.md

 Implemented as a weighed average between new and previous value.
 Made a separate function as handling the duty cycle slows performance substantial.
 Initial starts at zero and can be adjusted with **YShift()**.
+- **float trapezium1(float t)** The duty cycle determines the steepness of the rising and falling edges.
+This changes the form from square wave to trapezium to triangle.
+The length of the HIGH LOW level go from 0 to half a period.
+- **float trapezium2(float t)** The duty cycle determines the length of the HIGH level, which is 0 for 0% DC and half a period for 100% DC.
+The rising and falling edges stay same.

+#### No duty cycle

 The other functions need to be investigated what duty cycle means.
 Current ideas that are **NOT** implemented: